-The risk of sustaining a concussion in high school football is not affected by the brand or age of the helmet or by the type of mouth guard worn, say researchers from the University of Wisconsin in a research paper presented to the American Orthopaedic Society for Sports Medicine's 2013 and 2014 Annual Meetings.
-[1,9]
+The risk of sustaining a concussion in high school football is not affected by the brand, age of the helmet, or recondition status, or by the type of mouth guard worn, say researchers from the University of Wisconsin in a new study.
+[1,9,10]*

 "According to our research, lower risks of sustaining a sports-related concussion (SRC) and its severity were not improved based on a specific manufacturer.
 In addition, the SRC rates were similar for players wearing new helmets, as compared to those wearing older ones," said lead author, Timothy McGuine, PhD, ATC of the University of Wisconsin.

 "It is also interesting to note, that players who wore a generic mouth guard provided by the school had a lower rate of SRC compared to players with more expensive mouth guards."

 Some football helmet manufacturers suggest that players who wear their helmets - especially new models - may be at lower risk of concussion than those who wear competitors' models or older helmets, basing their claims on how well the new or newer helmets absorb and lessen some of the impact forces that cause concussion in biomechanical studies performed in the controlled environment of the laboratory.
 Some manufacturers of specialized mouth guards have likewise claimed their products reduce the risk of concussion.